ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

 Communities are databases of identities associated with each channel.
 Identities allow agents to post messages to various channels in the platform.
 Before you create a channel, you must create a community for each type of channel being used.
 You can learn more about [Communites](https://support.ringcentral.com/engagedigital/admin/intro-communities.html) from our support pages.

 To get started navigate to **Channels->Community profiles** to see your current community profiles.
-Here you will add a new community profile for the Source SDK.
+Here you will add a new community profile for the Channel SDK.

 <img class="img-fluid" width="363" src="../../../img/source-sdk-community-profile.png">